amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 1. Disable large LLQ (If needed, required for EC2 6th generation instance-types only).
 2. Configure the Tx ring size to the desired size.

+**Q:** I am observing that the `rx_overruns` statistic is increasing, what does it mean and what should I do?

+**A:** RX overruns mean that the device has dropped RX packets due to no available vacancy in the RX ring.
+This situation happens when the instance doesn't fill the RX ring quickly enough, which could happen in case of high CPU load.
+You may refer to the `CPU Starvation`_ section for suggestions on how to mitigate high CPU load.

 CPU starvation
 ==============